-It helps to deal with all fleet management tasks: maintain all the trucks on time in terms of their technical condition, mandatory vehicle inspections, and never miss issues with the brakes, engine, etc.
+That will help you to maintain all the trucks on time in terms of their technical condition, mandatory vehicle inspections and never miss any issues with brakes, engine, etc.

 The application will also keep the data of all drivers, their trucks and current routes, type of cargo, location, free/occupied vehicles’ payload capacity and other KPIs that will make your business more controllable.

 As we have already mentioned, logistics tracking app development leads to business automation which dramatically reduces the volume of paperwork.
 You can now go paperless with everything from delivery tracking and sending e-bills to accounting and receiving online payments.

 Thus, you waste less money, and your employees can access data faster and save time for things that really matter.

 However, transport and logistics mobile app development is not only about the delivery process itself.
 It’s also about warehouse management and streamlining your supply chain processes.

-A TMS helps to improve the way you manage your vehicle and warehouse inventory and dispatch cargo.
+A TMS can help improve the way you manage your vehicle and warehouse inventory and dispatch cargo.
 Moreover, with AI-based technologies, you’ll be able to optimize existing routes and warehouse space usage so your trucks don’t go half-empty.

 The creation of your own Transportation Management System can be divided into 2 big parts: customized logistics app development for drivers and building an ERP-system (Enterprise Resource Planning) for your managers and administrators.

 We’ve already mentioned that one of the top reasons to create a TMS for your transportation business is because it will be perfectly tailored to your needs.

-Below are some key features that companies usually want to see in their mobile apps, however, we can add any feature that is not mentioned here but will be useful exactly in your case.
+Below are some key features that companies usually want to see in their mobile apps, however, we can add any feature that is not mentioned here but will be useful for you.

 This is a necessary step required to identify your drivers within the system.
 All the provided information will be available to your managers via an Admin Panel.
 Also, it may be available to Artificial Intelligence and Machine Learning algorithms.
 It will allow them to analyze it and prepare the best vehicle and order allocation suggestions for your case specifically.